hashimnadeem/hashimnadeem/README.md

 						</a>
 					</p>
 					 <p><strong>Shopify</strong></p>
-					<p>This is an e-commerce clothing store built using Shopify CMS./p>
+					<p>This is an e-commerce clothing store built using Shopify CMS </p>
 				</div>
         </tr>
 	</table>